SumoLogic/sumologic-documentation/docs/search/copilot.md

    Count logs by action.
 Sort the results. versus the previous 1h
    ```
    Notice the system translated the suggestion to a log query and rendered results as a bar graph with no user input. <br/><img src={useBaseUrl('img/search/copilot/copilot-cloud-siem-2.png')} alt="Copilot tab" style={{border: '1px solid gray'}} width="800" />
-1. Switching to table view, you notice “Malicious” in the search results.
+1. Switching to table view, you notice "Malicious” in the search results.
 So, you add in `Filter results by action contains Malicious` to the query:
    ```
    Count logs by action.
 Sort the results.
 Filter results by action contains Malicious.
    ```